neu-se/zeugma/artifact/README.md

 The file "defects.json" contains a JSON list of the unique defects detected in at least one campaign during the evaluation.
-This list was obtained by manually de-duplicating detected failures.
+This list was obtained by manually deduplicating detected failures.
-Each entry in the list indicates the unique identifier of the defect, the subject (project) in which the defect was discovered, and a link to an issue in the subject's issue tracker for the defect.
+Each entry in the list indicates the unique identifier of the defect, the subject in which the defect was discovered, and a link to an issue in the subject's issue tracker for the defect.
 Consider the following entry: